Tibor Sekelj: Esperantist

 After becoming an Esperantist in Zagreb in 1930, Sekelj remained committed to the ideals of the international language throughout his life.
 His contributions to the language are immense: Sekelj founded ten Esperanto-Associations in South America and Asia and Esperanto-societies in 50 of cities across the world.

 For over twenty years Sekelj was a committee member of UEA and he was single-handedly responsible for the second resolution where UNESCO positively addressed Esperanto in 1985.
 One-third of his books were originally written in Esperanto.
-He wrote a great many lucid and cogent articles for various Esperanto-newspapers and magazines, and he drafted Geografia Revuo, E-Gazeto and Velo.
-But his intense activity in the name of Esperanto related to his foundation and guide of International Institute for Officialization of Esperanto (IOE) that launched the motto « better practice than 100-hours sermon » like this requiring more open activity of Esperantists.
+He wrote many articles for Esperanto-newspapers and magazines, and he drafted Geografia Revuo, E-Gazeto and Velo.
+But his activity in the name of Esperanto related to his foundation and guide of International Institute for Officialization of Esperanto (IOE) that launched the motto « better practice than 100-hours sermon » like this requiring more open activity of Esperantists.
 In that sense he especially engaged in diverse travel, organizing bus caravans that traveled across the world, having its greatest impact at the start of the International Puppet Theatre Festival (PIF) in Zagreb and later at the foundation for Internacia Kultura Servo (International Cultural Service).
-PIF still exists, currently after 44 years and still distributes an annual prize "Tibor Sekelj" for the most humanitarian message.
-His very intensive activity in the name of IOE had a strong effect on the classical neutral Esperanto-movement in the practical application, on the one hand in terms of culture and tourism and on the other to a more elastic conception of impartiality that followed TEJO.
+PIF still exists after 44 years, and still distributes an annual prize "Tibor Sekelj" for the most humanitarian message.
+His intensive activity in the name of IOE had a strong effect on the classical neutral Esperanto-movement in the practical application, on the one hand in terms of culture and tourism and on the other to a more elastic conception of impartiality that followed TEJO.

 His motto for success: "Three things are essential for success: precisely define your goal, move steadily toward it, and persist until you have reached it."